cyberark/secretless-broker/docs/docs/overview/why_secretless.md

 Secretless Broker is primarily designed to solve two problems.
 The first is **loss or theft of credentials from applications and services**, which can occur by:

-- Accidental credential leakage (e.g. credential checked into source control, etc)
+- Accidental credential leakage (e.g. credential written to a log file, checked into source control, etc)
 - An attack on a privileged user (e.g. phishing, developer machine compromises, etc)
 - A vulnerability in an application (e.g. remote code execution, environment variable dump, etc)